luphysics/PyMODA/packages/rectfr/for_testing/readme.txt

     >>mcrinstaller

 at the MATLAB prompt.
+NOTE: You will need administrator rights to run the MATLAB Runtime installer.

-Alternatively, download and install the Linux version of the MATLAB Runtime for R2019a from the following link on the MathWorks website:
+Alternatively, download and install the Windows version of the MATLAB Runtime for R2019a from the following link on the MathWorks website:

     http://www.mathworks.com/products/compiler/mcr/index.html